Development8 min read

 Conclusion

 Consent Mode v2 is not optional for EEA advertisers using Google products.
-Implementing it correctly protects both your legal compliance posture and your measurement quality.
-The DPOKit integration makes this straightforward for WordPress sites without requiring manual gtag() calls.
+The two new parameters — ad_user_data and ad_personalization — extend consent signals beyond cookies into data transmission and use, closing a gap that v1 left open.
+Implementing all four parameters correctly protects both your legal compliance posture and your measurement quality.
+The DPOKit integration handles this automatically for WordPress sites without requiring manual gtag() calls.

 JO